Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen: Results and Discussion

 \subsubsection{Pd--H nanodisks}

 We begin by studying the optical response of the Pd--H system based on the calculated extinction.
-The shape of the extinction spectra varies with geometry and H content, but we can identify at least one peak for most systems (\autoref{fig:AuPdH-spectra}b--e).
+In \autoref{fig:AuPdH-spectra}b--e the extinction spectra for four specific geometries are shown (see \autoref{sfig:AuPdH-spectra-abs-sca} for separate scattering and absorption spectra).
+These are selected since they represent different characteristics of the studied spectra (see \autoref{sfig:extinction-heatmap} for the full range of geometries).
+The shape of the extinction spectra varies with geometry and H content, but at least one peak can be identified for all systems.
 Most geometries considered have extinction spectra similar to \autoref{fig:AuPdH-spectra}b with a well-defined, relatively sharp peak that shifts to the red with increasing H content.
-For smaller nanodisks, however, the features are broader and we can identify two distinct peaks at H concentrations above 50\%.
-The second peak emerges with increasing H content and decreasing height and diameter, and becomes the dominant feature in the high H loading limit for the smallest particles considered here (see \autoref{sfig:extinction-heatmap} for the extinction spectra of all considered geometries).
-The separate scattering and absorption spectra are presented in \autoref{sfig:AuPdH-spectra-abs-sca}.
+For smaller nanodisks, however, the features are broader and we can identify two distinct peaks at H concentrations above 50\% (\autoref{fig:AuPdH-spectra}c--e).
+The second peak emerges with increasing H content and decreasing height and diameter, and becomes the dominant feature in the high H loading limit for the smallest particles considered here.